Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

 ### Fixes

-- Neural network Single API set (5.5 M2 known issue) / dimension changes
+- Dynamic tensor dimensions issue of Neural network Single API set, the 5.5 M2 known issue, has been fixed.
   - New Single API set to support flexible tensor dimensions has been added.
-- Inference API set / additional neural networm framework supports
+- Inference API set/additional neural networm framework supports
   - Tizen’s Neural Network Runtime (nnfw) has been integrated.
   - Others (TensorFlow, Caffe2, PyTorch, and so on) have been supported optionally if the device has additional packages downloaded and installed from tizen.org.